Code-Institute-Submissions/Milestone-52/README.md

 * As a first time user, I would like to easily navigate through the sites content.

-* As a first time user, the sites organisation should be clear and easily understood.
+* As a first time user, I would like to easily access the website for each resort and season pass for more information.

 ##### *Returning Visitors*
 * As a returning visitor, I would like to see up to date information on mountains and prices.

-* As a returning visitor, I would like to see new resorts added to the map tool as they become available.

 ##### *Frequent Visitors*
 * As a frequent visitor, I would like easy access to the sites social media accounts.